Keyboard Gravitas for the Numerate

 Your patience is therefore cordially requested.

 After the group buy period ends, quantities will be communicated to our US workshop and machining will begin.
-We live in a time of great uncertainty (pestilence, shadows of economic calamity, geopolitical strife), so suffice it to say: who knows what further upheavals and supply chain disruptions may occur between now and then, so this is just an estimate.
-I've tried to err on the pessimistic side in this estimate, but I ask for patience as we work through physical production in a difficult time, with the understanding that the order could either ship significantly early or late.
+I've tried to err on the pessimistic side in this estimate, but I ask for patience as we work through physical production in a difficult time with a lot of supply chain disruptions, with the understanding that the order could either ship significantly early or late.

 If you're new to my work or haven't participated in a group buy before, check out the kind praise I've won from existing clients who have participated previously.
 I work hard to ensure that I never let my clients down.